hashicorp/packer/website/source/docs/templates/communicator.html.md

 -   `ssh_username` (string) - The username to connect to SSH with.
 Required if using SSH.

+### SSH Communicator Details

+Packer will only use one authentication method, either `publickey` or if `ssh_password` is used packer will offer `password` and `keyboard-interactive` both sending the password.
+In other words Packer will not work with _sshd_ configured with more than one configured authentication method using `AuthenticationMethods`.

+Packer supports the following ciphers:

+- aes128-ctr
+- aes192-ctr
+- aes256-ctr
+- arcfour128
+- arcfour256
+- arcfour
+- es128-gcm@openssh.com
+- acha20-poly1305@openssh.com

+And the following MACs:

+- hmac-sha1
+- hmac-sha1-96
+- hmac-sha2-256
+- hmac-sha2-256-etm@openssh.com

 ## WinRM Communicator

 The WinRM communicator has the following options.